Direct VLBI Detection of Interstellar Turbulence Imprint on a Quasar: TXS 2005+403: Results

 \subsection{Refractive Substructure Detection}

-The Gaussian models describe the large-scale source structure well.
+The Gaussian models describe the observed large-scale structure well.
 However, as shown in \autoref{f:radplots}, we observe significant signal on long baselines well beyond where the Gaussian envelope predicts any measurable flux.
-This excess cannot arise from intrinsic blazar structure: interstellar scattering acts as a convolution, so the observed visibility is the product of the intrinsic visibility and the Fourier transform of the scattering kernel.
-At baselines where this kernel --- well described by a Gaussian (\autoref{s:diffractive}) --- drops below $10^{-3}$ of its peak, any intrinsic emission is multiplicatively suppressed to negligible levels regardless of its morphology.
-This leaves refractive substructure from turbulence in the interstellar medium as the only mechanism capable of producing correlated signal beyond the broadening envelope (see \autoref{f:simimage} for an illustration).
+The long-baseline signal exhibits fluctuations correlated in the $uv$ plane, supporting the presence of coherent structures and not observational noise.
+This excess cannot arise from intrinsic blazar structure: diffractive scattering acts as a convolution, suppressing the observed visibility by a baseline-dependent factor --- the Fourier transform of the scattering kernel, well described by a Gaussian (\autoref{s:diffractive}).
+At baselines where this factor drops below $\sim10^{-3}$ of its peak, any intrinsic emission is attenuated to negligible levels regardless of its morphology.
+This leaves refractive substructure from turbulence in the interstellar medium as the only mechanism capable of producing signal beyond the broadening envelope (see \autoref{f:simimage} for an illustration).
 The strong scattering toward \txs creates a clean separation in the $uv$ plane: diffractive broadening dominates on short baselines, while only refractive substructure contributes on long baselines --- a regime distinction not accessible for the AGNs studied earlier.

-The data in \autoref{f:radplots} are obtained from \textit{AIPS} processing with antenna-based fringe fitting performed independently for each IF.
-We require a baseline signal-to-noise ratio (SNR) cutoff of 5 and a minimum of three antennas for a detection.
-We then self-calibrate them (both amplitude and phase of the gains; no temporal correlation enforced) to the per-IF Gaussian models from \autoref{s:diffractive}.
-As shown, \textit{AIPS} yields numerous detections on baselines longer than expected from the Gaussian structure.